Explore RIT Hillel

 Jewish Life on Campus at RIT

+There is also collaboration with Chabad RIT where appropriate.
 The Cary Graphics Art Collection at the Wallace Library contains one of the biggest collections of Yiddish typeface from The Yiddish Forward.
-They consistently look for students to work with them as they catalog this valuable collection.
+They consistently look for students to work with as they catalog this valuable collection.